tonystr/tonystr.github.io/articles/circles.md

 With this code, you essentially have the same result as the 2nd gif.

-If your ``line_length`` is long and the ``radius`` short, you'll see the edges clearly, and in extreme cases it might become a pentagon, square or even triangle instead of a circle at all.
+If your ``line_length`` is long and the ``radius`` short, you'll see the corners clearly, and in extreme cases it might become a pentagon, square or even triangle instead of a circle at all.
 You have to experiment a little to see what line lengths and radii are appropriate for you.

 Note that using the formula for the circumference of a circle and a line length variable, is only needed to allow **scalable circles**.
 These circles would work at any size.
 You could make the ``radius`` an instance variable and increase it over time and it would still look like a circle.
 However, you don't absolutely *need* to use this whenever you want to draw a circle.
 You could just set the ``vertex_count`` manually.
 Most of the following code examples in this article use ``radius = 64;`` and ``vertex_count = 24;`` to simplify the code.